rsc-digital-dev/UE-PSN-Plugin/README.md

 After downloading and adding the plugin to your project/plugins folder (create if necessary), restart the editor and you will will see the PSN plugin in your plugins list.

 The plugin ships with 2 demo maps and some example blueprint setups.
-Check out the plugins content folder for these:
+Enable 'Show Plugin Content' in the Content Browser Settings and then check out the plugins content folder for these:
 ```/PosiStageNet/Maps/```